thin-edge/thin-edge.io/docs/src/howto-guides/child_device_config_management_agent.md

 The supported configuration list should be sent to thin-edge during the startup/bootstrap phase of the child device agent.
 This bootstrapping is a 3 step process:

-1. Prepare a `c8y-configuration-plugin.toml` file with the supported configuration list
+1. Prepare a `c8y-configuration-plugin.toml` file on the child device with its supported configuration list
 1. Upload this file to thin-edge via HTTP
 1. Notify thin-edge about the upload via MQTT